Page Reviewed / Updated - Apr. 2018

 Table of Contents

-To best understand the content that follows it helps to have some definitions of the major content areas.
-Medicaid is a federal health insurance program for many different groups of Americans.
-This article focuses on Medicaid programs targeting the elderly.
-While it is a federal program, each state administers their Medicaid programs separately.
+To best understand how Medicaid can help with the cost of home modifications, it is helpful to begin with some definitions.
+Medicaid is a federal health insurance program for many different groups of Americans; this article focuses on Medicaid programs that assist the elderly, specifically.
+While Medicaid is a federal program, each state administers their own Medicaid programs separately.
 By home modifications we are referring to changes made to a home to accommodate for aging or disability challenges.
 Typical modifications include bathroom & kitchen designs, wheelchair ramps and stair-lifts, but there are many other modifications for which Medicaid provides help.
 Medicaid tends to draw the line at modifications that increase the value or the square footage of the home.

 Most states offer Medicaid programs that cover home modifications to enable elderly and / or disabled individuals to remain living in at home.
 To best understand the benefits and limitations of these programs, it helps to provide a historic perspective.
 Initially, Medicaid assistance for the elderly was provided only in nursing homes.
 In time, lawmakers recognized that it was both less expense to provide services at home and preferable for care recipients to remain at home rather than go into a nursing home.
 Thus, the concept of Home and Community Based Services (HCBS) was born.
 These programs are commonly referred to as Medicaid Waivers (or HCBS Waivers, 1915 Waivers and 1115 Waivers).
 Waivers offer a variety of in-home support programs, and financial support for home modifications that enable “aging in place” is very often an included benefit.